-For the most recently completed fiscal year ended December 31, 2021, there was no arrangement, standard or otherwise, pursuant to which directors, except management directors, received cash or non-cash compensation from the Company in their capacity as directors, consultants and/or experts.
+For the most recently completed fiscal year ended December 31, 2023, there was no arrangement, standard or otherwise, pursuant to which directors, except management directors, received cash or non-cash compensation from the Company in their capacity as directors, consultants and/or experts.
 Incentive stock options may be granted, from time to time, to the Company's directors.

-All reasonable expenses incurred by a director in attending Board meetings, committee meetings or shareholder meetings, together with all expenses properly and reasonably incurred by any director in the conduct of the Company's business or in the discharge of his duties as a director are paid by the Company.
+All reasonable expenses incurred by a director in attending Board meetings, committee meetings or shareholder meetings, together with all expenses properly and reasonably incurred by any director in the conduct of the Company's business or in the discharge of his/her duties as a director are paid by the Company.

-The following table sets forth all amounts of compensation provided to the directors of the Company for the financial year ended December 31, 2021.
+The following table sets forth all amounts of compensation provided to the directors of the Company for the financial year ended December 31, 2023.

 Name Fees earned (\$) Share-based awards (\$) Option-based awards (1) (\$) Non-equity incentive plan compensation (\$) Pension value (\$) All other compensation (\$) Total (\$)

+Gilmour Clausen Nil Nil Nil Nil Nil Nil Nil

 W. Durand Eppler Nil Nil Nil Nil Nil Nil Nil

 Letitia Wong Nil Nil Nil Nil Nil Nil Nil

 Margaret Brodie Nil Nil Nil Nil Nil Nil Nil